Defense attorney: Accused Oklahoma City bomb plot suspect is competent

 OKLAHOMA CITY – An attorney for a man accused of attempting to detonate a bomb outside an Oklahoma City bank says he is competent and is asking a judge to move forward with a preliminary hearing.

+The attorney for Jerry Drake Varnell asked the court Wednesday to withdraw her request for a competency hearing, adding that an independent psychologist has already evaluated Varnell and found him competent.

-According to a criminal complaint, the FBI arrested 23-year-old Jerry Drake Varnell on Aug.
-12 after he allegedly attempted to detonate what he believed to be an explosives-laden van in an alley next to BancFirst in downtown Oklahoma City.
+Varnell, 23, was arrested by the FBI on Aug.
+12 after he allegedly attempted to detonate what he believed to be an explosives-laden van in an alley next to the BancFirst National building in downtown Oklahoma City, according to a criminal complaint.

 “He wanted to make the biggest impact wherever he was going to place his bomb.
 And, in his mind, this would have been the biggest impact in Oklahoma,” said Raul Bujanda, the assistant special agent in charge for Oklahoma City.